Unicorn: Scotland

-In heraldry the unicorn is best known as a symbol of Scotland: the unicorn was believed to be the natural enemy of the lion – a symbol that the English royals had adopted around a hundred years before Two unicorns supported the royal arms of the King of Scots and Duke of Rothesay, and since the 1707 union of England and Scotland, the royal arms of the United Kingdom have been supported by a unicorn along with an English lion.
+In heraldry the unicorn is best known as a symbol of Scotland: the unicorn was believed to be the natural enemy of the lion – a symbol that the English royals had adopted around a hundred years before.
+Two unicorns supported the royal arms of the King of Scots and Duke of Rothesay, and since the 1707 union of England and Scotland, the royal arms of the United Kingdom have been supported by a unicorn along with an English lion.
 Two versions of the royal arms exist: that used in Scotland gives more emphasis to the Scottish elements, placing the unicorn on the left and giving it a crown, whereas the version used in England and elsewhere gives the English elements more prominence.
 John Guillim, in his book; A Display of Heraldry, has illustrated the unicorn as a symbol of power, honor and respect.

-Golden coins known as the unicorn and half-unicorn, both with a unicorn on the obverse, were used in Scotland in the 15th and 16th century.
+Golden coins known as the unicorn and half-unicorn, both with a unicorn on the obverse, were used in Scotland in the 15th and 16th centuries.
 In the same realm, carved unicorns were often used as finials on the pillars of Mercat crosses, and denoted that the settlement was a royal burgh.
 Certain noblemen such as the Earl of Kinnoull were given special permission to use the unicorn in their arms, as an augmentation of honour.
 The crest for Clan Cunningham bears a unicorn head.

+Modern culture

+In the late 20th and early 21st centuries, unicorns experienced a notable resurgence in popular culture, appearing prominently in children’s toys, clothing, stationery, and digital media.
+The creature became a recurring motif in books and animated series, most notably in the animated TV series My Little Pony: Friendship Is Magic and Unicorn Academy.
+This period also saw a rise in references to unicorns in English-language books, as shown in Google Ngram data.

+The popularity of unicorn imagery also extends to food, fashion, and online aesthetics among adults, contributing to the broader "unicorn trend" characterized by rainbow-colored palettes, sparkles, and stylized fantasy motifs.

+Toymakers have produced toy designs featuring other animals, including cats, that are given a unicorn-style horn, as well as unicorn-themed accessories, such as headbands with a single horn for children and adults.
+Unicorn-themed birthday parties also emerged as a popular trend.

 Queer culture

-A toy unicorn, about which its creators have written, "Meet Glimmer, the Pride unicorn!
-Show off your pride or support your favorite member of the LGBTQIA+ community with this adorable, colorful unicorn plush."
-Note its hair has, as its creators describe it, "vibrant rainbow colors", like the rainbow flag.
+A toy unicorn, about which its creators have written, "Meet Glimmer, the Pride unicorn."
+Note that its hair is colored like the rainbow flag.

-By the beginning of the 21st century, unicorns became a queer icon, second only to the rainbow flag, symbolizing queerness.
+By the beginning of the 21st century, unicorns became a queer symbol.